Master Yeast Dough Recipe & How to Proof Yeast

-There are so many ways to use this dough recipe.
+And don’t forget that there are so many ways to use this dough recipe beyond just loaf bread!
 Some of them include:

 - Cinnamon Swirl Bread – Divide the dough into two balls.
 Each of these will be one loaf.
 Roll each loaf out and sprinkle generously with cinnamon sugar.
 Drizzle 2 tbsp of melted butter over the cinnamon sugar (2 tbsp per loaf, so 4 tbsp total).
 Roll up the dough, like you would cinnamon rolls, but form into a loaf and place in bread pan to bake like normal.